If you are a physician who would like to explore the numerous non-clinical opportunities open to you, this is the conference for you.

 • Form a customized action plan to position yourself for and successfully make your career transition

-Location/Hotel Accommodations: Non-Clinical Careers for Physicians will be held at the Crowne Plaza Chicago O’Hare Hotel & Conference Center in the Village of Rosemont, IL.
+Location/Hotel Accommodations: Non-Clinical Careers will be held at the Crowne Plaza Chicago O’Hare Hotel & Conference Center in the Village of Rosemont, IL.
 This full service “fly in fly out” property is easily accessible to Chicago’s O’Hare airport and provides complimentary 24 hour shuttle service to and from O’Hare Airport.
 SEAK has secured a special group rate of $149/night for single occupancy.
-Rooms are limited and this rate expires on October 11, 2017.
-To make your reservations, please call 877-337-5793 and refer to the SEAK Group rate or click here.
+Rooms are limited and this rate expires on September 21, 2022.
+To make your reservations, please call 877-337-5793 and refer to the SEAK Group rate or click here to book online directly.

-Cancellations: Conference cancellations received in writing prior to October 11, 2017 will receive a full tuition refund.
-Persons cancelling on or after October 11, 2017 will receive a full tuition credit.
+Cancellations: Conference cancellations received in writing on or prior to September 21, 2022 will receive a full tuition refund.
+Persons cancelling after September 21, 2022 will receive a full tuition credit.

 Included in Your Main Conference Registration: